Energy policy of the United Kingdom: Energy white paper, 2020

+The government also issued the "Ten Point Plan for a Green Industrial Revolution", in which Prime Minister Boris Johnson stated it would "mobilise £12 billion of government investment, and potentially three times as much from the private sector, to create and support up to 250,000 green jobs" and "turn the UK into the world's number one centre for green technology and finance".

 Implementing policy: government oversight

 Government supervision of the coal, gas and electricity industries was established in the 19th century.
 Since then, specific departments of state and regulatory bodies have had responsibility for policy implementation, regulation and control.

 History

 The supply of energy in the nineteenth century – in the form of coal, gas and electricity – was largely by private companies and municipal gas and electricity undertakings.
 Public control of these supplies was generally in the hands of local authorities.
 Such control was exercised through limiting prices and dividends and by encouraging competition.
 State intervention was through legislation such as the Mines and Collieries Act 1842, and the Gasworks Clauses Act 1847 which restricted company dividends to ten per cent.
 The Electric Lighting Act 1882 established control over electricity supply industry from its earliest days.
 It required undertakings to obtain a license or order from the Board of Trade to generate and supply electricity.
 The Board of Trade and the Home Office therefore provided early oversight and control of the energy industries.